-Often, negative thoughts come to us so easily we're hardly aware of them.
+Often, negative thoughts enter our minds so easily we're hardly aware of their presence.
 We blame our partners (“It’s no wonder the kids are so messy when you can’t even pick up after yourself!”) and we criticize them (“You don’t ever listen to me”), possibly leaving them depressed and feeling unloved.
-(Please note that I am talking about DESTRUCTIVE criticism - constructive criticism is helpful and needed at times.
-I’ll be posting more about how to take the sting out of criticism soon).
+(Please note that I am talking about DESTRUCTIVE criticism - constructive criticism is helpful and needed at times).

 Breaking the cycle of negative thoughts

-1. Think about the pain points in your relationship
+1. Re-assess the pain points in your relationship

 2. Talk about your own feelings

-Instead of blaming your partner (as in, “You didn’t purchase the right shampoo again, and I’ve told you at least ten times which brand I want”), talk about yourself and how you feel (“I get breakouts when I use other shampoos, so it’s really important you buy the right brand.
+Instead of blaming your partner outright (as in, “You didn’t purchase the right shampoo again, and I’ve told you at least ten times which brand I want”), share your feelings openly and explain why certain actions or behaviors affect you (“I get breakouts when I use other shampoos, so it’s really important you buy the right brand.
 When you don’t pay attention to getting the right shampoo, it really upsets me because I feel you don’t care about my health”).